 - A college-supplied magnetic swipe card is an easy way to pay for meals.
 The cards also can be used at other campus sites including bookstores, snack bars, or convenience stores.

 - Check if your teen’s card is like a debit card pre-loaded with a certain sum.
-That can prevent binge spending on clothing, snacks, etc.
+That can prevent binge spending.

 - But be sure to find out what happens when there is no money left on the card and make certain your child will not need the card for something critical, such as medical care.